 Republican Senator Susan Collins faces reelection in a state that has turned increasingly Democratic in recent years.
 President Obama carried Maine overwhelmingly in 2008 and again in 2012.
 Shenna Bellows, the former head of the Maine ACLU, has spent her career fighting for the people of Maine.
 Bellows is an energetic leader who has fought for women’s rights, civil rights, individual freedoms, environmental protections, and an economy that works for everyone.
 The daughter of a carpenter, Bellows has centered her campaign around middle class values, work ethic, and political courage.

 After a long career as a distinguished leader for Michigan and on behalf of our men and women in uniform, Senator Carl Levin announced he will retire from the Senate at the end of his term in 2014.
-Democrats and the DSCC are confident we will elect Congressman Gary Peters to continue Senator Levin’s legacy as a champion for Michigan’s working families and standing up to special interests.
-Congressman Peters, a veteran of the Navy reserves, who volunteered to serve his country after 9/11, has fought to help small businesses and Michigan's middle class.
+Rep. Gary Peters has the right background as a businessman, veteran, and proven independent voice for Michigan middle class families and small businesses to carry on Senator Carl Levin’s legacy in the U.S. Senate.
+Peters knows what it takes to win tough races and is a strong campaigner.

 Senator Al Franken has spent his first term working in a bipartisan way to improve the lives of Minnesota families.
 He quickly built a reputation in Washington as a hardworking, effective legislator who is willing to work with anyone to deliver for his state.
 He has been a champion for veterans, health care reform, and Minnesota’s small businesses and middle class.
 Republicans will try to challenge Senator Franken, but polls show him well-positioned for reelection.